 Mini Cheat Sheet for Apps on Your Surface

-The Start screen on your Surface tablet serves up a smorgasbord of apps, each built to handle a specific task.
+The Start screen on your Surface serves up a smorgasbord of apps, each built to handle a specific task.
 But no matter how much the apps differ, every app shares the same basic commands.
 These tips work in every app, whether they came bundled with your Surface, or you downloaded them from the Windows Store:

-Open an app: From the Start screen, tap the app’s tile with a finger.
+Open an app.
+From the Start screen, tap the app’s tile with a finger.
 (You can return to the Start screen with a press of your Surface’s Windows key.)

-See currently running apps: Slide your finger in slightly from the screen’s left edge and then back to the left edge.
+See currently running apps.
+Slide your finger in slightly from the screen’s left edge and then back to the left edge.
 A strip appears along the left edge, displaying thumbnails of your currently running apps.
 To return to an app, tap its thumbnail.